-A celebrated theorem of Duke \cite{Du} and Golubeva--Fomenko \cite{GF} states that the primitive integer points of norm $\sqrt{d}$ equidistribute, when projected to the unit sphere $S^2$, as $d\to\infty$ along sequences avoiding local obstructions.
-More precisely, let $\Z_{\rm prim}^3=\{x\in\Z^3: \gcd(x_1, x_2, x_3) = 1\}$ denote the primitive points of the standard integral lattice in $\R^3$ and put
+A celebrated theorem of Duke \cite{Du} and Golubeva--Fomenko \cite{GF} states that the primitive integer points of norm $\sqrt{d}$ equidistribute when projected to the unit sphere $S^2$, as $d\to\infty$ along sequences avoiding local obstructions.
+More precisely, let $\Z_{\rm prim}^3=\{x\in\Z^3: \gcd(x_1, x_2, x_3) = 1\}$ denote the primitive points of the standard integral lattice in $\R^3$, and put

 Then $\D=\{d \in \Bbb{N} : d \not\equiv 0, 4, 7 \!\!\pmod 8\}$ is the set of locally admissible integers.
-The aforementioned authors, following a breakthrough of Iwaniec \cite{Iw} on the estimation of Fourier coefficients of half-integral weight Maass forms, showed that, as $d\in\D$ tends to infinity, the rescaled sets $d^{-1/2} \mathscr{R}_d$ equidistribute on $S^2$ with respect to the normalized rotationally invariant measure $m$, with a power saving rate of convergence.
+The aforementioned authors, following a breakthrough of Iwaniec \cite{Iw} on the estimation of Fourier coefficients of half-integral weight Maass forms, showed that, as $d\in\D$ tends to infinity, the rescaled sets $d^{-1/2} R_d$ equidistribute on $S^2$ with respect to the normalized rotationally invariant measure $m$, with a power-saving rate of convergence.
 Using ergodic methods, Linnik \cite{Li2} had previously established a similar result that required an auxiliary congruence condition on the set of eligible integers $d$.
-In fact, Linnik showed that his congruence condition could be removed under the assumption of the Generalized Riemann Hypothesis (GRH), and his method provided a logarithmic rate of convergence under the GRH assumption.
-The work of Duke \textit{et al.}\ can therefore be seen as rendering Linnik's result unconditional, and strongly improving the rate of convergence.
+In fact, Linnik showed that his congruence condition could be removed under the assumption of the generalized Riemann hypothesis (GRH), and his method provided a logarithmic rate of convergence under the GRH assumption.
+The work of Duke and Golubeva--Fomenko can therefore be seen as rendering Linnik's result unconditional and strongly improving the rate of convergence.

-In recent years a growing body of work has been devoted to the topic of going beyond uniform distribution of integral points on the sphere, and exploring their fine scale spatial statistics, especially as measured by deviation, variance, and energy estimates \cite{EMV, BRS, HR, Shu}.
-Central to Linnik's approach is the action of the Picard group of the quadratic order of discriminant $-d$ on the set of primitive integral points $\mathscr{R}_d$.
-This paper addresses an important ergodic theoretic property of the class group trajectories on these integral points, namely, the \textit{Mixing Conjecture} of Michel and Venkatesh \cite[Conjecture 2]{MV}, which we now describe.
-For convenience of exposition we shall restrict ourselves to the set $\D^\flat$ of \textit{square-free} locally admissible integers.
+In recent years a growing body of work has been devoted to the topic of going beyond uniform distribution of integral points on the sphere and exploring their fine-scale spatial statistics, especially when measured by deviation, variance, and energy estimates \cite{EMV, BRS, HR, Shu}.
+Central to Linnik's approach is the action of the Picard group of the quadratic order of discriminant $-d$ on the set of primitive integral points $R_d$.
+This paper addresses an ergodic theoretic property of the class group trajectories on these integral points, namely, the \textit{mixing conjecture} of Michel and Venkatesh \cite[Conjecture 2]{MV}, which we now describe.
+For convenience of exposition, we shall restrict ourselves to the set $\D^\flat$ of \textit{square-free} locally admissible integers.